thecluff/GullleBelle/README.md

 (Change `DocumentRoot` to where you put your GullleBelle folder if needed).

 15. Retart 'MySQL' and 'Apache' in the XAMPP control panel.
-16. Go to www.gulllebelle.com (this link only works on your computer) and you're done!
+16. Go to www.gulllebelle.com (this link only works on your computer).
+Done!s
 ## How to use
 ### Sign up
 Click on `join us` on the website and fill in the form to sign up.